 Effect of Weather on Demand

-If there is a suspicion that sales are affected by the weather it is a good idea to analyse weather sensitivity using cause and effect analysis.
-Specialist econometrics software is used to determine if a causal relationship is present, and, if so, to quantify the effects.
+If there is a suspicion that sales are affected by the weather it is a good idea to analyse weather sensitivity with a causal analysis.
+Specialist econometrics software is used to determine if a causal relationship is present and, if so, to quantify the weather effects.
 Historical data on sales and on weather is processed, including measures such as maximum, mean and minimum temperatures, rainfall and sunshine hours.
 Seasonality in both sales and the weather variables both need to be considered, as does the strong collinearity that exists between the various temperature measures.
 So it is usually best to involve an expert to carry out the work.
-After carrying out an analysis of weather sensitivity it will be possible to form a more intelligent interpretation of the past and therefore make a better informed forecast of the future.
+After carrying out an analysis of weather sensitivity there will be a better understanding of the effect of weather on demand, it will be possible to form a more intelligent interpretation of the past and make a more accurate future forecast.

 Reliable historical data on UK weather can be obtained through the meteorological office or other suppliers.
 For example, WeatherNet is a non-governmental provider of weather history and on-line weather applications.

 In the case of the weather it is particularly difficult to make a satisfactory weather forecast as the input to making a sales forecast.
 However, a weather sensitivity analysis can still improve the forecast through a better interpretation of the past.
 For example if there has just been an extreme hot spell and we are in the business of selling ice cream, sales will undoubtedly have surged through the hot weather.
 If we have quantified the effect of that hot weather, we can avoid ramping up the future forecast erroneously.
 So it may be useful to 'deweatherise' the history before feeding it into the sales forecasting system.